Hank Cochran

 Garland Perry "Hank" Cochran (August 2, 1935 – July 15, 2010) was an American country music singer and songwriter.
 Starting during the 1960s, Cochran was a prolific songwriter in the genre, including major hits by Patsy Cline, Ray Price, Eddy Arnold, and others.
-Cochran was also a recording artist between 1962 and 1980, scoring seven times on the Billboard country music charts, with his greatest solo success being the No. 20 "Sally Was a Good Old Girl."
+Cochran was also a recording artist between 1962 and 1980, scoring seven times on the Billboard country music charts, with his greatest solo success being the number-20 "Sally Was a Good Old Girl."
 In 2014, he was inducted into the Country Music Hall of Fame.

 Biography

-Hank Cochran was born August 2, 1935, in Isola, Mississippi, during the Great Depression.
+Cochran was born on August 2, 1935, in Isola, Mississippi, during the Great Depression.
 By the time he turned three, Cochran already had pneumonia, whooping cough, measles, and mumps.
-The doctor feared he wouldn't survive to adulthood.
+The doctor feared he would not survive to adulthood.
 His parents divorced when he was nine years old.
 He then moved with his father to Memphis, Tennessee, and was placed in an orphanage.
 After running away twice, he then was sent to live with his grandparents, in Greenville, Mississippi.
 His uncle Otis Cochran taught him to play the guitar as the pair hitchhiked from Mississippi to southeastern New Mexico to work in the oilfields.
 After returning to Mississippi as a teenager, Cochran went to California and picked olives.
-While there, he formed The Cochran Brothers, a duo with unrelated Eddie Cochran.
+While there, he formed the Cochran Brothers, a duo with Eddie Cochran.

 In 1960 at the age of 24, he hitchhiked for Hollywood, but ended up going to Nashville, and teamed with Harlan Howard to write the song "I Fall to Pieces".
-It became a major success for Patsy Cline (recorded November 16, 1960), reaching No. 1 on the Billboard country music charts and No. 12 on the Billboard Hot 100 (chart for all music categories).
-Cline also recorded Cochran's "She's Got You" (recorded December 17, 1961, it was another major hit, No. 1 on the country charts and No. 14 on the Hot 100), and "Why Can't He Be You" (recorded September 5, 1962).
+It became a major success for Patsy Cline (recorded November 16, 1960), reaching number one on the Billboard country music charts and number 12 on the Billboard Hot 100 (chart for all music categories).
+Cline also recorded Cochran's "She's Got You" (recorded December 17, 1961, it was another major hit, number one on the country charts and number 14 on the Hot 100), and "Why Can't He Be You" (recorded September 5, 1962).